daarnolducsd/ep5book/docs/03-week3.md

 <p class="caption">(\#fig:bar1)Fraction of Stops by Race and Light Condition</p>
 </div>

 This is a good start.
 It has all the information we need.
-The next section will introduce a few things to improve the data visualization of this information.
+However, it would be next to impossible for an external reader to understand what the information presented means.
+What is a 0 and a 1?
+What is the bar graph actually showing?
+The next section will introduce a few things to improve our data visualization so that it is interpretable to a reader.

 ## Improving Aesthetics